 Many tourists overlook this amazing city and just pass through it on their way to the islands.
 Don’t be one of those, and make sure you enjoy everything Manila has to offer.

 What makes Manila a great place is the truly special mixture of cultures and the stark contrast between old and new.
 With anything from old forts and churches to some of the world’s largest and busiest shopping malls, it really has something to offer everyone.

 Especially recommended is the old city Intramuros.
 The area was originally a fort founded by the Spaniards upon their arrival, and now serves as the old city and is full of stunning buildings and interesting museums.

-El Nido is an area situated on the north-end of Palawan Island.
+Formerly known as Bacuit, El Nido is a coastal municipality in the island province of Palawan.
+It is located in an area situated on the north-end of Palawan Island.
 El Nido is known for pristine conditions, and many consider it the most beautiful location in the Philippines.
 It features gorgeous white beaches, coral reefs, limestone cliffs, and more.
 In fact, El Nido ranks #4 in Conde Nast’s “most beautiful beaches in the world”.

 El Nido is a protected, resource-managed area, so you can expect to see its sights in all their unspoiled glory.
 It’s not quite as tourist-y as many other areas, but it’s definitely getting more popular with each passing year.

 Another top destination for adventure seekers and nature-lovers.
 You’ll find plenty of guided tours, or you can choose to explore the region on your own.
 Scuba diving is a popular activity here in one of the region’s many lagoons, or along some fascinating coral reefs.

 Located on the Eastern side of Cebu Island, officially in the Province of Cebu, Cebu City is one of the most interesting metro-areas to visit in the Philippines.
 Cebu City is the second largest city in the Philippines, and is home to nearly one million people.